-The healthcare industry is posed with a different set of challenges each day, ranging from new disease outbreak to maintaining optimal operational efficiency.
-Added to that the increasing demand for patients to get better care at their convenience, there is only so much that advances in medical science can do.
+Players in the healthcare industry face a different set of challenges each day, ranging from a new disease outbreak to maintaining optimal operational efficiency.
+Added to that, the increasing demand for patients to get better care at their convenience, there is only so much that advances in medical science can do.
 Tackling such challenges requires a different kind of approach.
-Big data and advanced analytics may just be the answer to the toughest of healthcare challenges.
-With a plethora of data available to players in the healthcare industry including financial, clinical, R&D, administration, and operational data, big data in healthcare can generate meaningful insights to improve the overall efficiency in this industry.
+Big data and advanced analytics may be the answer to the toughest of healthcare challenges.
+With a plethora of data available to players in the healthcare industry, including financial, clinical, R&D, administration, and operational data, big data in healthcare can generate meaningful insights to improve the overall efficiency in this industry.
 The significant growth in the healthcare data analytics sector also points towards the rapid adoption of big data in healthcare.

-A platform such as electronic health records (EHR) collects all related demographic and medical data including lab tests, clinical data, diagnoses, medical conditions, and allergy information.
+A platform such as electronic health records (EHR) collects all related demographic and medical data, including lab tests, clinical data, diagnoses, medical conditions, and allergy information.
 Having such data facilitates and supports healthcare practitioners to provide quality care.
-Healthcare analytics can assist physicians to make a better decision and also provide personalized care.
+Healthcare analytics can assist physicians in making better decisions and also provide personalized care.

-The healthcare industry has been tinkering around with various reimbursement model including fee-for-service, pay-for-coordination, and bundled payment models.
-However, most of them have looked to favor value-based reimbursement model recently.
-It encourages healthcare providers to meet specific metrics for quality and efficiency, and focus on the patient outcome.
-However, quality and outcome are not easily measurable, which is why professionals are resorting to big data in healthcare industry.
-Data analytics can effective ensure payment accuracy, process claims, and measure the quality of healthcare.
+The healthcare industry has been tinkering around with various reimbursement models including fee-for-service, pay-for-coordination, and bundled payment models.
+However, most of them have looked to favor a value-based reimbursement model recently.
+It encourages healthcare providers to meet specific metrics for quality and efficiency and focus on the patient outcome.
+However, quality and outcome are not easily measurable, which is why professionals are resorting to big data in the healthcare industry.
+Data analytics can effectively ensure payment accuracy, process claims, and measure the quality of healthcare.